rstefko/TimeClock/README.md

 # Time Clock
 [Time Clock](http://timeclock.cz/) is a Windows application which helps users fill their time sheets in [eWay-CRM](https://www.eway-crm.com/).
 User in eWay-CRM needs to be active with at least API Only license assigned.

+You can purchase the app in [Windows Store](https://www.microsoft.com/store/apps/9NFCXHB0Z6BV).
+There is no trial period, see Microsoft Store [refund policy](https://support.microsoft.com/en-us/account-billing/returning-items-you-bought-from-microsoft-for-exchange-or-refund-81629012-aa4f-f48b-2394-8596f415072b).

 It runs in Windows system tray.

 ![timeclock_tray](Images/timeclock_tray.png)

 Just use your mouse to start or stop counting by clicking the clock icon.
 You can adjust the times if needed.

+There is a reserved field (Helpdesk ID) which is replaced by a first text [custom field](https://kb.eway-crm.com/en/documentation/5-administration-application/3-customizations/fields) from your eWay-CRM.

 ![timeclock_workreport](Images/timeclock_workreport.png)